 With characteristic humility, Chris acknowledges his good fortune at being able to have a job he loves, whilst also recognising his unquenchable desire to win, which does sometimes lead to awkwardness away from the track.
 In speeches he looks at the gruelling physical and mental aspects of elite competition.
 He considers the work of acclaimed psychologist Steve Peters and Team GB’s culture and self-belief.
 He also gives his account of the highs and lows, and how the feeling of winning by just a couple of thousandths of a second temporarily overwhelms the agony of pushing yourself to the limit.

 Chris is enjoying a second sporting career in motorsport, successfully racing in the GT and Le Man Series, including the famous 24 Hour race.
-He is a key part of the BBC’s team covering cycling events, including the Olympics.
+He is a key part of the BBC’s team covering cycling events, including the Olympics and the Tour de France.
 He also has his own range of bikes with Evans Cycles, is a Unicef ambassador, and won the BBC Sports Personality Lifetime Achievement Award.